Lower Derwent Weather

 Lower Derwent Forecast

-Thursday Partly cloudy.
-High (80%) chance of rain in the south, medium (60%) chance elsewhere.
-Snow falling above 600 metres late.
-Winds N/NW 30 to 45 km/h turning W 35 to 50 km/h in the evening.
+Saturday Partly cloudy.
+High (70%) chance of showers in the far south, medium (40%) chance elsewhere.
+Winds N/NW 15 to 25 km/h turning W 25 to 35 km/h in the late morning and early afternoon.

 Lower Derwent Weather Forecasts

 ||15||26||70%||< 1mm||Nil||NE 9||67||ENE 18||46|

 ||14||26||50%||< 1mm||Nil||NE 9||70||NE 25||42|

 Backyards in Queanbeyan and parts of Canberra have been covered with "golf-ball sized" hailstones and the roof of a supermarket has partially collapsed after a storm hit the region.